OfficialRDB/qb-healing/README.md

 	},
 ```

-## qb-ambulancejob
+## QB-Ambulancejob
-> Add this code, under line `107` after the `end`
-This is to set the laststand status in the database to true if you are bleeding out.
+> Add this code, under line `107` after the `end` This is to set the laststand status in the database to true if you are bleeding out.
 ```
 TriggerServerEvent('hospital:server:SetLaststandStatus', bool)
 ```